English Bible Versions

 - Dynamic Equivalency: Its Influence and Error and Dynamic Equivalency: Death Knell of Pure Scripture.
 By David W. Cloud, Fundamental Baptist Information Service.

 - Theology and the Great Tradition of English Bibles.
 By Cameron A. MacKenzie, Concordia Theological Seminary.
-The same article is available in Adobe format here
+Also here.

 - Which Translations of the Scriptures are Accurate?
 By Mark Sarver